HKpowerStudio

 May 1, 2019 by Heather Filed Under: Art, Inspiration & Education

-I love working with creative clients…both the one’s who realize they are creative AND those that might not realize it when we begin.
+I love working with creative clients — both those who recognize their creativity and those who may not realize it when we begin.
 I know in my heart that we are all born as creative beings.
-That’s why it’s vital for any and all of us to learn to cultivate the 3 P’s of Creativity!
+That’s why we all need to learn to cultivate the 3 Ps of Creativity!

 Somewhere between childhood and adulthood, many of us are taught that we are not creative or that creativity is not as important as other skills.

-This is simply not true!
+This is not true!
 But I can relate to not feeling creative…I would even go so far as to say I have experienced “Falling out of Love” with my creativity.
-This happens when we try to be creative, we pressure ourselves into thinking we have to do, create or invent something specific.
+This happens when we try to be creative; we pressure ourselves into thinking we have to do, create, or invent something specific.

-I personally experienced creative burn out after 15 years of commercial design in the textile industry.
-I choose to leave because I wanted to fall back in love with the creative process and find my personal creative voice again, which I’m still in the process of re-discovering and it will take as long as it takes…maybe the rest of my life!
+I experienced creative burnout after 15 years of working in commercial design within the textile industry.
+I chose to leave because I wanted to fall back in love with the creative process and rediscover my creative voice, which I’m still in the process of finding — a journey that may take as long as the rest of my life.

-I recently had several ah-ha moments about my own creativity…one was while I was meditating and it’s something I’ve heard other people talk about but at this moment it clicked for me and I realized I am not responsible for my creations, I do not own them, my ego doesn’t get to be proud of them or disappointed by them…my creations move through me-they do not come FROM me.
-I also realized that I can let go of any LABELS of who I am (artist, designer, craft person etc).
+I recently had several ah-ha moments about my creativity…one was while I was meditating.
+It’s something I’ve heard other people talk about but at this moment it clicked for me and I realized I am not responsible for my creations, I do not own them, my ego doesn’t get to be proud of them or disappointed by them…my creations move through me-they do not come FROM me.
+I also realized that I can let go of any labels of who I am (artist, designer, craftsperson, etc.).
 What a release!
 I felt a huge burden had been lifted from my shoulders.

 Practice-I practice creating, creating is my practice!